rh2835/data_analysis/README.md

 # data_analysis
-### This repository contains some data analysis projects using statistical models and Python skills.
+This repository contains data analysis projects using statistical modeling and Python skills.
+The combining Python libraries are powerful for extracting, transforming and visualizing data.